Use a rolling budget for flexibility and long-term planning

 How do rolling budgets compare to other types of budgets?
 Let's take a look.

-Rolling versus static budgeting
+Rolling vs. static budgeting

 Static or traditional budgets fix expenses for an accounting period in advance.
-For instance, if a company earns higher than expected revenues in a quarter, its annual static budget does not change to reflect its increased cash reserves.
+For instance, if a company earns higher-than-expected revenues in a quarter, its annual static budget does not change to reflect its increased cash reserves.

 In these situations, taking advantage of potentially lucrative capital reinvestment opportunities is challenging.
 Rolling budgets remove this barrier since the company routinely updates forecasts per business performance.